 Key Features of the Jet 1221

 The 560 Watt motor is powerful enough to make a speed that varies from 160 to 3280 rotations per minute.
 That is ideal for fast performance on different types of wood.
-The fact that you are allowed to adjust speed makes it easy to work on applications.
+You are allowed to adjust speed, making it easy to work on applications.

 The bed is cast iron.
 That makes it durable, solid, and well-balanced.
 The bed is extra-wide as it is 170mm.
 As much as the lathe machine is heavy, it remains stable.

 The belt is adjustable, and that makes the lathe tool handy.
-The belt comes with an improved tension system that allows you to change the speed.
+The belt has an improved tension system that allows you to change the speed.

 The spindle is in solid bearings.
 It gives sufficient torque from the powerful motor.
 That makes it easy to master the speed variance when operating the machine.

-The wood lathe comes in a compact size, and it does not make noise through sound or vibrations.
+The wood lathe comes compact and does not make noise through sound or vibrations.
 You adjust the speed with ease.
-When you are changing speed, you only need to open the magnetic belt cover doors, flip the cam-action lever and slide the belt to the other.
-Cam-action belt changes for low, medium, and high speeds.
+When changing speed, you only need to open the magnetic belt cover doors, flip the cam-action lever and slide the belt to the other—Cam-action belt changes for low, medium, and high speeds.